mgwebgroup/tradehelperonline/README.md

 #### Exchange Component
-Securities market exchange usually trades in various types of commodities.
+Marketplace exchanges usually trade in various types of commodities.
 Each type of commodity may have its own trading hours, rules for quotation, price format, etc. All exchange classes are named after exchange (NASDAQ, NYSE, etc.) and extend *Exchange* abstract class which implements the general *Exchange* Interface.
 Exchange classes are located in a dedicated directory for a type of traded commodity and handle responses about market hours, trading days and traded instruments.
 Example:
 ```text
 Service/Exchange/Equities/NASDAQ.php
 ```

 #### Price History Component
 Prices for instruments are downloaded from third party APIs and are handled via PriceProvider and PriceAdapter classes.
-PriceProvider handles a particular price provider, while PriceAdapter handles translation of API responses into this system's representation.
+PriceProvider handles a particular price provider (Yahoo), while PriceAdapter handles translation of API responses into this system's representation.
 For example, for the generic price provider Yahoo, interaction with its API may be implemented by several third-party packages.
 Responses from the third party package are handled via adapter first, and then passed on to the Price Provider.